neelvaria/Ethical_Hacking_Notes/readme.md

 ## 🤝 Contributions

-Contributions are what make the open-source community such an amazing place to learn and share.
-If you have something valuable to add—like new topics, better explanations, practical tools, or real-world examples—feel free to contribute!
+<b>Contributions are what make the open-source community such an amazing place to learn and share.
+If you have something valuable to add—like new topics, better explanations, practical tools, or real-world examples—feel free to contribute!</b>

 ### Steps of Contribute
 1. Fork this Project